msindall/quest-submission/README.md

   /**************/
   /*** AREA 4 ***/
   /**************/
-  //a : Write Scope - All Scope, Read Scope - All Scope
+  //a : Write Scope - Should not write in a script, but technically can.
+Read Scope - All Scope
     //b : Write Scope - Cannot write outside of Struct, Read Scope - All Scope
     //c : Write Scope - Cannot write outside of Struct, Read Scope - cannot read outside of Containing Contract
     //d : Write Scope - Cannot write outside of Struct, Cannot read outside of Struct